hwipl/blog/drafts/firewall-with-nftables-and-ansible/README.md

 ```

 The template reflects the configuration of the client nodes shown in the
-Firewall Configuration section above.
-It contains no dynamically generated
+Firewall Configuration section above with parts dynamically generated based on
-parts.
+the Ansible configuration: The name of the table is taken from the Ansible
+variable `nftables_table`.

 ### Playbook